 Wall hung cloakroom basins

 Wall hung cloakroom basins provide a stylish and practical way to enhance a sense of space.
 Available in a wide range of sizes and designs, they create the illusion of a bigger room and make cleaning the floor easier too.
 A wall hung basin is fitted to the wall with no supporting pedestal underneath, providing a very clean and uncluttered look.
 This type of basin requires a bottle trap, which neatly conceals unsightly pipework from view.
 Choose one with a chrome finish so it blends seamlessly in with other chrome fixtures in your cloakroom.

 Available in a choice of shapes and styles, pedestal cloakroom basins typically feature a short projection to maximise space.
 A cloakroom basin with a pedestal is easier to install than a wall mounted design, which makes this type a more affordable option.
 The basin sits on top of the pedestal, and the pedestal hides the pipework creating a neater finish.
 They can also feature one or two tap-holes to suit a mono basin tap or separate hot and cold taps.

 Cloakroom countertop basins

 For a chic and contemporary cloakroom a countertop basin is perfect.
 This type of basin can be fitted to a worktop or vanity unit, creating handy storage space.
 A lot of countertop basins feature compact dimensions, which makes them ideal for small cloakrooms.
 They come in a great choice of shapes including narrow, rectangular designs and stylish curves.
-A narrow rectangular cloakroom basin, where the tap-hole is positioned at one end, offers a fantastic space saving option.
+A narrow rectangular cloakroom basin unit, where the tap-hole is positioned at one end, offers a fantastic space saving option.
 We recommend the Milano Elswick 450mm countertop basin, which measures just 250mm wide making it perfect for the smallest of cloakrooms.

 Cloakroom vanity units